-This API is used to interrogate the metadata from the service metadata document of the OData provider.
-Both the dynamic API and proxy classes use this API for their functionality.
+This API is used to interrogate the service metadata document of the OData provider.
+Both Dynamic API and proxy classes use this API for their functionality.
 When an application uses this API, it is usually because it needs to discover the data model at run time for a number of very specific use cases.

-The API maps closely to what is within a service metadata document also known as the Common Schema Definition Language (CSDL) document.
-Therefore, as long as the items and their relationships in the CSDL for a particular version of OData is understood, usage of the API follows naturally.
+The API maps closely to the contents of the service metadata document, also known as the Common Schema Definition Language (CSDL) document.
+Therefore, as long as the items and their relationships in the CSDL for a particular version of OData are understood, usage of the API follows naturally.

-Metadata may be loaded online as the application starts or embedded within the generated classes based on a supplied XML document.
+Metadata may be loaded online as the application starts or embedded within the generated classes with a supplied XML document.
 Once loaded by the Metadata API, it resides in memory and can be interrogated by the application.
 The generic class,

 DataService, returns an instance of CsdlDocument using the